Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description uses specific verb 'List' and resource 'Datadog security monitoring detection rules', making purpose clear.
-However, it does not distinguish from sibling tool 'list_security_monitoring_rules' which may be identical.
+The description specifies the verb 'List' and the resource 'Datadog security monitoring detection rules' clearly.
+However, it does not differentiate from the sibling tool 'list_security_monitoring_rules', which appears to be nearly identical.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.